laravel-workflow/laravel-workflow.github.io/blog/2025-07-10-building-reliable-agentic-loops-with-laravel-workflow-and-prismphp.md

 ![captionless image](https://raw.githubusercontent.com/prism-php/prism/main/assets/prism-logo.webp)

-Laravel Workflow is a powerful tool for orchestrating long-running, stateful workflows in PHP.
+Workflow is a powerful tool for orchestrating long-running, stateful workflows in PHP.
 Paired with [PrismPHP](https://prismphp.com/), it becomes a compelling foundation for building reliable AI agents that not only generate structured data but verify and retry until results meet strict real-world constraints.

-In this post, we’ll show how to use Laravel Workflow + Prism to create an agentic loop that:
+In this post, we’ll show how to use Workflow + Prism to create an agentic loop that:

 - Generates structured data using an LLM
 - Validates the result against custom rules
 - Retries automatically until the result passes

 You can try this exact workflow right now in your browser with no setup or coding required.
-Just click the button in the Laravel Workflow [Sample App](https://github.com/laravel-workflow/sample-app) and launch a GitHub Codespace to run it.
+Just click the button in the Workflow [Sample App](https://github.com/laravel-workflow/sample-app) and launch a GitHub Codespace to run it.

 ### What We’re Building